-Your internet doorway to the GGN group of iRadio stations, podcasts, talk shows, performances and video content
+Your internet doorway to the GGN group of iRadio stations, live and on demand video content, podcasts, talk shows and performances from content creators around the world

 The Get Global Network has established itself as one of the most innovative media businesses on the planet in a little over three years of existence.
-The GGN was established in 2014 under the original moniker of The Nd Entertainment network, and is the youngest subsidiary of The BlytheWhitaker Entertainment Group, a media business based in Dallas, TX that was founded in 2004 by K. Edward Rose (K. Rose).
-The BWE Group owns and operates very successful and innovative internet radio stations and serves as a talk show / podcast production business today.
-The BWE Group is also connected to Keystroke Concepts, an IT business that develops cell phone apps and websites.
+The GGN was established in 2014 under the original moniker of The Nd Entertainment network, and is the youngest subsidiary of The BlytheWhitaker Media LLC (formally the Blythe Whitaker Entertainment Group), a multi faceted media production business based in Dallas, TX.
+BW Media that was founded in 2004 by K. Edward Rose (K. Rose).
+The BlytheWhitaker Media LLC owns and operates very successful and innovative internet radio stations and serves as a talk show / podcast production business today.
+The BW Media LLC is also connected to Keystroke Concepts, an IT business that develops cell phone apps and websites.

 Internet radio in the early 2000's was in its early stages.
 Stations could only be heard from office or home computers and laptops.
 The audience was limited but PTMR had a good listener base and was supported by a website (another marketing innovation at the time).
 As the internet grew and internet radio evolved, K. Rose realized that as technology evolved for personal computers internet radio could possibly become an equalizer in the record business.
 Internet radio stations would and did play music from major recording artists.
 Internet radio most importantly was able to play music from independent artists without the "red tape" of regular FM Radio.
 Get the music to the internet station in the right format and the internet radio station could add it to rotation and air it for promotional purposes.